whendrarto/learn2code/README.md

 # learn2code
-A repository to leard coding
+A repository to learn coding